microsoft/frontend-bootcamp/step2-06/README.md

 To examine the state of the store, you can call `store.getState()` to get a snapshot of the current state.

-In general, you should only store serializable things in the state so that you can easily save or transfer it.
+In general, you should only include serializable things in the state so that you can easily save or transfer it.
 You can even save this state into a browser's local storage and restore for the next boot of your application!

 ## Visualizing the reducer and store change